A white colored bathhouse with beautiful architecture from the earlier 1900s in Hot Springs, Arkansas.

 The Grand Promenade is a 0.5-mile brick-paved walkway that runs parallel behind Bathhouse Row.

-It is elevated so that you can enjoy the view of the bathhouses (backside) and the historic town below.
 Even though it isn’t far off from the main area, you will feel the serenity as you make your way down the path.

 One end of the Grand Promenade walkway with a gorgeous old building and trees above it.